Travel Kuoni

 Cape Town

 So many options for each of your days here.
-Feel like you’re part of the jet set crowd and get on board a helicopter flight on the Three Bays Tour, perfect if you're travelling with thrill-seeker teens.
+Feel like you’re part of the jet set crowd and get on board a helicopter flight on the Twelve Apostles tour, perfect if you're travelling with thrill-seeker teens.
 Keep the action going hopping on the aerial cableway to the top of Table Mountain.
 The ride up is rollicking good fun for everyone (check out the cable car’s rotating floor for amazing ocean views) and only takes five minutes (great for little ones).

 Day 3